 Typically, starter crumble feed has a ratio of 18% to 20% protein.
-But, as already noted, chicken non-medicated starter does not have the recommended levels of niacin that is best for ducklings.
+But, as already noted, chicken non-medicated starter doesn’t have the recommended levels of niacin that is best for ducklings.

-In all my years of keeping ducks I have never purchased the waterfowl feed.
-I use non-medicated chick starter and add more niacin to their diet, as well as immune system boosting herbs.
+In all my years of keeping ducks, I have never purchased waterfowl feed.
+I use non-medicated chick starter and add more niacin to their diet, as well as immune system-boosting herbs.

 Three To 20 Weeks Of Age

 Once ducklings have reached this milestone age they can transition to a grower style of feed.
 This type of poultry bird feed is designed for pullets – young chickens.
 The protein level in most brands of grower feed is roughly 15 percent.